etlbox/etlbox.website/hugo/content/support/release-notes/index.md

 - JsonSource: Fixing bug that UnparsedData is not properly json formatting when using the Limit Property
 - Fixed bug where Primary keys were incorrectly dropped/recreated when altering a table with CreateTableTask
-- Make special version of TableDefinition.FromTableName explicitly for DbDestination or remove duplicates?
+- DbDestination/DbSource/DbMerge: Amount of meta data to obtain TableDefinition is reduced
 - Adding UnparsedData support for XmlSource (disabled by default)

 ## Version 2.6.2